RFL Women's Rugby League: 2012

 In the 2012 season, the teams were divided into four groups; the Premier, the Yorkshire and North East, the North West, and the Southern Division.
 This was a similar format to the Women's Rugby League Conference from which teams qualified for national play-offs.
 There were six teams in the Premier Division; Bradford Thunderbirds, Castleford Panthers, Coventry Bears, Featherstone Rovers, Nottingham Outlaws, and Warrington Wolves.
 The two northern divisions had seven teams each and the southern division had five teams; Guildford Giants, Hemel Stags, The Royal Navy, Southampton Spitfires and West London Sharks.
 Featherstone finished top of the Premier Division and defeated Bradford 46–8 to win the Championship final.
 The minor finals were won by teams from the North West Division; Leigh East won the Bowl and Leigh Miners Rangers won the Plate.
 The finals were held at the Stobart Stadium in Widnes.
+Charlotte Foley of Wigan St Patricks was named as player of the year based on having received the most player of the match nominations throughout the season.

 2012 play-offs

 Source: (Note: The play-offs for the 2012 Championship had four rounds, but as not all fixtures are known only the semi-finals and final are shown.)